arkon108/book-reviews/summaries/004-peopleware.md

 ### 27. Open Kimono

 > The Open Kimono attitude is the exact opposite of defensive management.
 You take no steps to defend yourself from the people you’ve put into positions of trust.
 And all the people under you are in positions of trust.
 A person you can’t trust with any autonomy is of no use to you.<br><br>
-> It’s heady and a little frightening to know that the boss has put part of his or herreputation into the subordinates’ hands.
+> It’s heady and a little frightening to know that the boss has put part of his or her reputation into the subordinates’ hands.
 It brings out the best in everyone.
 The team has something meaningful to form around.
 They’re not just getting a job done.
 They’re making sure that the trust that’s been placed in them is rewarded.
 It is this kind of Open Kimono management that gives teams their best chance to form.

 Trusting people who work for you will reward you with people who try not to disappoint.
 Many managers try to kick their workers into submission by visually supervising them.
 Visual supervision is a joke to development workers.
 Visual supervision is for prisoners.